rabi-shankar/MLEdgex/_mathematics/2019-11-12-real-nrumber.md

 description: This project has an individual showcase page, not just a direct link to the project site or repo.
 ---

+{% include quote2.html quote = "In these days of conflict between ancient and modern studies; there must surely be something to be said for a study which did not begin with Pythagoras and will not end with Einstein; but is the oldest and the youngest." by="G.H.
+HARDY" %}

 #### Cauchy's Integral Formula
 \\( f(a) = \frac{1}{2\pi i} \oint\frac{f(z)}{z-a}dz\\)